gershnik/BetterWiFiNINA/README.md

 If you are familiar with a regular BSD socket API this interface should provide a far better and easier experience than using `WiFiClient`/`WiFiServer`.

-#### But what about SSL?

-One thing `WiFiClient`/`WiFiServer` interface provides that `WiFiSocket` doesn't, is a transparent ability to perform **client-only** SSL communication.
-The facilities to do so are baked into NINA firmware and currently are not directly exposed the way plain sockets are.
-Client-only means that you can connect to SSL servers as a client but not run your own server.
-It also must be mentioned that to manage SSL certificate trust you need to go through a cumbersome process of uploading trusted root certificates to the NINA chip.
+### Bear SSL wrapper over plain BSD sockets

+[WiFiNINA][wifinina] lets you create SSL clients (but not servers!) via `WiFiClient`/`WiFiSSLClient` classes.
+This is convenient since you do not need any additional libraries but comes at a price of the aforementioned clunky interface and clunky process to [set up certificate trust][nina-root-cert].
+On the other hand, using `WiFiSSLClient` makes SSL happen on Nina chip saving you significant amount of main board memory.

+This library provides `WiFiBearSSLSocket` class that connects `WiFiSocket` with Bear SSL library and allows you to create either SSL clients or servers.
+You can most easily obtain Bear SSL via [ArduinoBearSSL][arduino-bear-ssl] library but other methods are also possible such as building it directly.

+Note that running SSL (especially servers!) is RAM hungry.
+If your chip has only 32kB of RAM or less you might need to take extra precautions to avoid running out of memory.
+If your own code is already large then using `WiFiClient` for SSL and not having a server might be your only option.

+The [WiFiBearSSLServer](examples/WiFiBearSSLServer) example demonstrates how to create an SSL server using `WiFiBearSSLSocket`.

+### SSL via Mbed TLS

-Fortunately, as long as your Arduino board software is [Mbed OS based][mbedos-arduino] there is usually a better way.
-Mbed OS includes
+If your Arduino board software is [Mbed OS based][mbedos-arduino] it is also possible to use `WiFiSocket` with [Mbed TLS][mbed-tls] which is the same library NINA firmware uses to provide SSL functionality.

+An older and slower version of it is included with your board library but you can also obtain latest and much faster one via [MbedNanoTLS][mbed-nano-tls] library.

-[Mbed TLS][mbed-tls] which is the same library NINA firmware uses to provide SSL functionality.
-It is relatively straightforward to integrate Mbed TLS (via custom BIO) with `WiFiSocket` and voila - you now have an ability to run *both* SSL servers and clients with certificates and trust under your full control.
+It is relatively straightforward to integrate Mbed TLS (via custom BIO) with `WiFiSocket` which gives you an ability to run *both* SSL servers and clients with certificates and trust under your full control.
 [This article][rp2040-https] describes how to do so on Nano RP2040 Connect board.
 It should be possible to easily extend the approach shown there to any other Mbed OS based board.

-If your board is not Mbed OS based then, as far as I know, you are out of luck and using `WiFiSSLClient` with all its limitations is your only option.

 ## Docs and examples